jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 ...
 ```

-## Use 3rd party libs in your commandSet class
+## Use 3rd party libs in your Jeka class

 You can mention inline the external libraries you need to compile and execute your _command class_.
 For exemple, you main need *Apache HttpClient* library to perform some non basic HTTP tasks.